Winningest coach in college sports history, teaching audiences to face fears, negotiate change, & build strong diverse teams.

 Paul brings together the best players from around the world and demonstrates how teammates from diverse cultures, religions, and ethnicities can unite as a winning team year after year.

 He uses his experiences to help leaders and teams in any field or industry embrace collaboration, cultural diversity, and leadership models that encourage employees to give everything they have – every day, and build winning teams.

 Identifying and Facing the Fears that Block Success

 Based on his book, Run to the Roar: Coaching to Overcome Fear, Paul encourages people to free themselves from the chains of fear, so success and the joy of the journey can be realized.
 He details how teams can be strengthened through empathy and by nurturing a positive, forward-thinking attitude.
 Attendees gain insight into his guiding principles “the awesome power of now” and “love wins.”
+Audiences are inspired to:

 Inspiring and Motivating High Performers

 Paul spent three years as the Chief Perspective Officer at a successful hedge fund.
-The firm recognized that egos can sometimes be a distraction from the overall goal, Paul inspires a sense of family among his players.
-In order to succeed as a group, individuals truly need to buy into the concept that they are a member of a family.
-All of the family members must have each other’s backs.
+The firm recognized that egos can sometimes be a distraction from the overall goal and hired Paul to inspire a sense of family among their team.
+He taught them that, to succeed as a group, individuals truly need to buy into the concept that they are a member of a family.
+All the family members must have each other’s backs.
 Through storytelling and a note of humor, Paul will teach audiences how to inspire winning teams with the following messages: